sally20921/sally20921.github.io/_drafts/2021-10-18-playful-curious.md

 So maybe there are two things I need to work on: accepting without judgement and choosing me instead of other people.
 And maybe accept mistakes and failures as a natural consequence of any action or choice.

+I am going to have to get used to the feeling of uncertainty.
+Uncertainty leaves you in a very vulnerable state, and in some way you are going to fail and make mistakes, and that is okay.

+There is no perfect solution.
+The truth is that you cannot have it all.
+What kind of price are you going to pay?
+You gotta let go of some of the things you want.
+Or you are gonna losethem all.
+I have to let go of the perfect picture in my head and accept the world as is.
+I am going to fail, and that is okay.
+I am going to disappoint people, and that is okay.
+Some things are not going to go as planned, and that is okay.

+Here's another paradox.
+In order to be playful and curious (at something), you must be doubtful and logical (at other things).
+In order to trust yourself at something, you have to doubt yourself at other things.
+In order to trust the right people, you have to doubt other people.
+But the question is, is this the time to engage or avoid?

+People pleasing can be thought of this way.
+In order not to disappoint other people, you need to disappoint them.
+Life can be thought of this way.
+In order to look at things thoroughly, in a difficult way, you have to think of other things the easy way.
+In order to have what I want, I must let go of what I want.
+Sometimes you have to overlook stuff to really focus on what matters.
+You cannot analyze every part of your life and decisions.
+Or you will end up losing it all.

+You have to make a decision about some things in order to not make a decision, that is in order to look things polarized in the really important stuff.

 <picture><img src="{{site.baseurl}}/assets/images/disparity.png"></picture>